-Amounts deposited into each investment fund are used to purchase units of that fund based on unit values that are updated daily prior to any Plan transactions, including withdrawals, distributions, and transfers.
-The value of each participant's account is dependent upon the number of units purchased to date and the current value of each unit.
+Contributions deposited into each investment fund are used to purchase units of that fund based on unit values that are updated daily prior to any Plan transactions.
+Plan transactions include contributions, withdrawals, distributions and transfers.
+The value of each participant's account within each fund depends on two factors: the number of units purchased to date and the current value of each unit.

-U.S. Equity Fund -The U.S. Equity Fund primarily consists of holdings in large and medium-sized U.S. company stocks.
+U.S. Equity Fund - The U.S. Equity Fund primarily consists of holdings in large and medium-sized U.S. company stocks.
 The fund's objective is to achieve a high total return through long-term growth of capital and the reinvestment of current income.